munnurumahesh03-coder/machine_learning_for_regression/README.md

 4.  **Hyperparameter Tuning:**
     *   `GridSearchCV` and `RandomizedSearchCV` were used to find the optimal hyperparameters for each model based on its validation R² score.
     *   Tuning was essential, as it revealed the counter-intuitive need for extreme regularization on this noisy dataset.

+5.  **Code Reusability (Helper Functions):** To avoid repeating code and ensure consistency, common tasks like model evaluation were placed in a `helper_functions.py` script.
+This follows the DRY (Don't Repeat Yourself) principle, making the main notebooks cleaner and easier to maintain.

+6.  **Model Persistence (Joblib):** The final trained model pipeline, our Capstone Regressor, was serialized and saved into the file `10_capstone_model_final.joblib`.
+This allows the complex model to be easily loaded for inference or deployment without needing to be retrained.

 ---